arunpraba/reactjs.org/src/content/learn/state-a-components-memory.md

 `index` is a state variable and `setIndex` is the setter function.

-> The `[` and `]` syntax here is called [array destructuring](https://javascript.info/destructuring-assignment) and it lets you read values from an array.
+> The `[` and `]` syntax here is called [array destructuring](https://javascript.info/destructuring-assignment) and it enables you read values from an array.
 The array returned by `useState` always has exactly two items.

 This is how they work together in `handleClick`: